TheSpaghettiDetective/obico-server/website/docs/server-guides/advanced/reverse-proxy.md

 }
 ```

-### Traefik
+## Traefik

 1. [Follow these instructions on how to setup Traefik (First two steps)](https://www.digitalocean.com/community/tutorials/how-to-use-traefik-as-a-reverse-proxy-for-docker-containers-on-debian-9)

-1. Navigate to your directory of TheSpaghettiDetective `cd TheSpaghettiDetective`
+1. `cd obico-server`

-1. Edit the docker-compose.yml file with your favorite editor: `nano docker-compose.yml`
+1. Edit the `docker-compose.override.yml` file with your favorite editor.

 1. Add `labels:` and `networks:` to the `web:` section, and also add `networks:` at the end of the file: